-Unit Overview (This Unit Overview is to be co ompleted one time to give the "big picture" of the unit.)
-Learner Diversity Subject Area: Grade Level: [] Timeframe of the Unit: [days] Gender: [] Female [] Male [] Total students Language: [] English Language [] Limited English Language Exceptionalities: [] Gifted [] Learning Disabled [] Physically Disabled [] Blind or visually impaired [] Deaf or hearing impaired [] Developmentally disabled [] Emotionally or behaviorally disabled Ethnicity: [] African American or Black, Non- Hispanic [] Asia, Asian American, or Pacific Islander [] Hispanic [] Caucasian [] Other (please specify) Alternative Settings: [] Special Education [] Gifted [] ESL [] Other (Specify) UDL Considerations for the Unit: Number of students in your classroom reporting a high level ("Most Like Me") of Particular Intelligences: [] Bodily-kinesthetic []Musical [] Verbal-Linguistic []Naturalist [] Logico-mathematical []Spatial [] Interpersonal []Intrapersonal Technology Considerations for the Diverse Learners (e.g., instructional, assessment, adaptive, assistive, etc.)

-List five to seven ways in which you will specifically consider these various aspects of diversity in your instruction?
+Unit Overview (This Unit Overview is to be c ompleted one time to give the "big picture" of the unit.)
+Learner Diversity Subject Area: Grade Level: [] Timeframe of the Unit: [days] Gender: [] Female [] Male [] Total students Language: [] English Language [] Limited English Language Exceptionalities: [] Gifted [] Learning Disabled [] Physically Disabled [] Blind or visually impaired [] Deaf or hearing impaired [] Developmentally disabled [] Emotionally or behaviorally disabled Ethnicity: [] African American or Black, Non- Hispanic [] Asia, Asian American, or Pacific Islander [] Hispanic [] Caucasian [] Other (please specify) Alternative Settings: [] Special Education [] Gifted [] ESL [] Other (Specify) UDL Considerations for the Unit: Number of students in your classroom reporting a high level ("Most Like Me") of Particular Intelligences:[]] Bodily-kinesthetic[]Musical[]] Verbal-Linguistic[]Naturalist[]] Logico-mathematical[]Spatial[]] Interpersonal[]Intrapersonal Technology Considerations for the Diverse Learners (e.g., instructional, assessment, adaptive, assistive, etc.) List five to seven ways in which you will specifically consider these various aspects of diversity in your instruction?

 Concepts in the Unit Vhat broad concepts have been studied prior to his learning plan?
 (Explicit connections to future?)
 Vhat concept will be presented in this learning lan?
 (Detail) (Explicit connections to prior and uture?)
-What concents will be presented for the remainder Vhat concepts will be presented for the remainder f this semester?
+Vhat concepts will be presented for the remainder f this semester?
 (Explicit connections to your unit?)
-Teaching and Learning Graphics (Visual Representations) Concent Man (Full page) Concept Map (Full page) earning Environment (Full page) (Choose one group member's classroom for this part of the unit overview.)
-Management of the Teaching and Learning Process (Pro-Active) Wanagement of the reaching and Learning Process (110 Netwey xpectations: What expectations do you have for student behavior, for management of the classroom, etc.? toutines: What are examples of routines that you will consider, follow, and/or establish in the classroom during the unit?
-Why?
-Unit Concept Overview tationale: (The Why) (Why is it important for students to know or be able to do this particular concept or skill you are attempting to teach them?
+Feaching and Learning Graphics (Visual Representations) Concept Map (Full page) earning Environment (Full page) (Choose one group member's classroom for this part of the unit overview.)
+Management of the Teaching and Learning Process (Pro-Active) xpectations: What expectations do you have for student behavior, for management of the classroom, etc.? outines: What are examples of routines that you will consider, follow, and/or establish in the classroom during the unit?
+Why? outlies.
+What are examples of routlines that you will consider, follow, and/or establish in the classroom during the unit: why: Unit Concept Overview ationale: (The Why) (Why is it important for students to know or be able to do this particular concept or skill you are attempting to teach them?
 Why will they need his skill or knowledge in real-life?
-How will this improve them as a learner? etc.) Coals: What are three goals you have to accomplish through this unit of instruction?
-Soals: What are three goals you hope to accomplish through this unit of instruction?
+How will this improve them as a learner? etc.) Soals: What are three goals you hope to accomplish through this unit of instruction?
 Overview Matrix: (See attached.
-A Revised Bloom's Taxonomy Matrix is to be included demonstrating the lesson objectives that students are to meet and the standards o which these lesson objectives are mapped.
+A Revised Bloom's Taxonomy Matrix is to be included demonstrating the lesson objectives that students are to meet and the standard o which these lesson objectives are mapped.
 Each group member's lesson objectives should be charted on the matrix.
-This shows the "big picture" of what will be aught.
+This shows the "big picture" of what will be

-Individual Learning Pla (Three of these Individual I other two must involve and Learning Plans a ne unit [one as a group and two individual ly].
-One lesson of the t hree may be Direct Instruction, and the Name: ,, Team Name: Arkansas Curri culum Frameworks and C Common Core State Standards Number: Statement:
+(Three of these Individual I other two must involve and ne unit [one as a group and two individual ly].
+One lesson of the t hree may be Direct Instruction, and the Name: Team Name : State Learning Standards- Arkansas Currio culum Frameworks and C common Core State Standards Number: Statement: ement: